js-code-crafter/codeweaver/README.md

 ## Overview

-**Codeweaver** is an microframework built with `Express`, `TypeScript`, and `Zod` (v4), seamlessly integrated with `Swagger` for comprehensive API documentation.
+**Codeweaver** is an microframework built with `Express`, `TypeScript`.
 Its modular architecture for routers promotes scalability and organized development, making it easy to expand and maintain.
 Routers are automatically discovered and wired up through a conventional folder structure, simplifying project organization and reducing boilerplate.
 Routers can be nested, allowing you to compose complex route trees by placing sub-routers inside parent router folders.
-It also uses `utils-decorators`, a collection of middleware utilities (throttling, caching, and error handling) designed to strengthen application resilience.

 ## Features and Technologies Used

-- **Node.js**
-- **Express**: A lightweight web framework for building server-side applications in Node.js.
-- **TypeScript**: Adds strong typing for enhanced development experience and reduced runtime errors.
 - **Modular Router Structure**: Automates importing and mounting routers, ensuring a clean separation of endpoints and logic for easier scalability.
+- **Swagger Integration**: Automatically generates interactive API documentation, facilitating easier understanding of available endpoints for developers and consumers.
 - **Dependency resolver**: A simple dependency resolver that uses a lightweight container to manage and inject dependencies at runtime.
-- **Swagger Integration**: Automatically generates interactive API documentation, facilitating easier understanding of available endpoints for developers and consumers.
-- **Async Handlers**: Utilizes async/await syntax for cleaner, more maintainable asynchronous code without callback nesting.
-- **Zod**: Implements schema validation for input data.
-- **Utils-decorators**: A collection of middleware utilities utils-decorators (throttling, caching, and error handling) designed to strengthen application resilience.
 - **Logger**: A Winston-based logger (with LogForm) that provides scalable, leveled logging, structured JSON output, and pluggable transports (console and file)
+- **AWS integrations**: API Gateway, Lambda, S3, SNS, SES, SQS, and DynamoDB adapters
+- **IO**: Reading, writing JSON and YAML
+- **Messaging**: Kafka, RabbitMQ, BullMQ adapters
+- **Parallelism**: Channel, Worker-pool
+- **Decorators and Middlewares**:
+  - Caching: Memory and Redis backends
+  - Rate limiting, Retry, Debounce, Timeout
+  - Guard (authentication/authorization)
+  - Before/After hooks
+  - Memoization
+  - Logging: Winston-based, LogForm, structured JSON, pluggable transports
+  - Error handling: Centralized error types and handlers

 Here's a revised Installation section that explicitly supports pnpm in addition to npm.
 I kept the formatting and steps intact, adding clear pnpm equivalents.